TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 A small script of 6-10 lines is usually all that is required.
 There are example code snippets illustrating how to create an annotation store in a variety of common scenarios in the examples section.
 Most use-cases should be covered in there, or something close enough that a few tweaks to a snippet will do what is needed.

-Heatmaps:
+Heatmaps
 ^^^^^^^^

 will display a low-res heatmap in .jpg or .png format.
 Should be the same aspect ratio as the WSI it will be overlaid on.
 When creating the image, keep in mind that white regions (255,255,255) will be made transparent.

 Single channel images can also be used but are not recommended; they should take values between 0 and 255 and will simply be put through a viridis colormap.
 0 values will become white background.

-Whole Slide Overlays:
+Whole Slide Overlays
 ^^^^^^^^^^^^^^^^^^^^

 Can overlay multiple WSI's on top of eachother as separate layers

-Graphs:
+Graphs
 ^^^^^^

 Graphs can also be overlaid.
 These should be provided in a dictionary format, saved as a .json file.